Keyboard shortcuts

 }

-// Different stakeholders have different needs
+// Different stakeholders, different needs

 Customer -> Shop "Wants fast checkout"